AW. Atomic West

 The Linda Keir papers are concerned with Hanford, Washington's nuclear production plant and its effects on the region and its residents.
 There is extensive activist and government material regarding Hanford and other nuclear/pollution issues across the U.S. and abroad.
 Numerous scientific articles, mostly on the health effects of radiation, are included.

 The Lynn Boughton papers consist of the court appeals records, loose papers, transcripts, letters, reports, schedules, and data, correspondence, and newspaper clippings of Lynn Boughton pertaining to the Cotter Uranium plant.
-Mr. Boughton was chemist and chief chemist at the Cotter plant from 1958 to 1979.
-In 1984 he was diagnosed with radiation induced lymphoma cancer and passed away on April 19, 2001.
+Boughton was a chemist and chief chemist at the Cotter plant from 1958 to 1979.
+In 1984, he was diagnosed with radiation induced lymphoma cancer and passed away on April 19, 2001.

 Mary Hey (1949- ) is a social activist, attorney, political aide and artist in Boulder, Colorado.
 Educated at the University of Colorado, Ms. Hey was active in the anti-Rocky Flats movement, the Boulder-Dushanbe Sister Cities Project, and Democratic Party politics in Boulder.
 Contains the Boulder Meeting of Friends Peace Secretary Program files 1982-1987, and materials concerning Boulder Sister Cities Program, disarmament, nuclear freeze, peace, and Rocky Flats Nuclear Weapons Plant.